vatsal2312/HuhToken/README.md

 The charge for making transaction is n% for purchases &amp; transfers, and n% for sales, this is on every transaction and is as follows:

-## Buys

-Normal buy tax:
+## Case 1: Normal buy (15%)

-10% BNB, 2% LP, 2% redistribution, 1% main wallet = 15%
+10% BNB for redistribution to 10k+ holders, 2% for LP, 2% HUH for redistribution to all holders, 1% HUH for marketing wallet

-## Whitelisted buys
+## Case 2: Whitelisted buy (15%)

-For 1st transaction only:

-- 10% BNB (first), 2% BNB (second), 1% LP, 1% redistribution, 1% main wallet = 15%

-All whitelisted wallets go back to having a normal buy tax.

-## Sells
+One Layer - 10% BNB for Referrer, 2% for LP, 2% HUH for redistribution to all holders, 1% HUH for marketing wallet Two Layers - 10% BNB for Referrer, 2% for Referrer of Referrer, 1% HUH for redistribution to all holders, 1% HUH for marketing wallet
+After 1st buy with ref code it uses the normal.

+## Case 3: Normal sell (20%)

-10% BNB, 4% LP, 4% redistribution, 2% main wallet = 20%
+10% BNB for redistribution for 10k+ holders, 4% for LP, 4% HUH for redistribution to all holders, 2% HUH for marketing wallet

-## Whitelisted sell
+## Case 4: Whitelisted sell (10%)

-For 1st transaction only:

-- 5% BNB, 2% LP, 2% redistribution, 1% main wallet = 10%
+5% BNB for redistribution for 10k+ holders, 2% for LP, 2% HUH for redistribution to all holders, 1% HUH for marketing wallet

-After 1st transaction:

-- 5% BNB, 2% LP, 2% redistribution, 1%main wallet = 10%

-Once a wallet is whitelisted, they get permanent reduced sell tax

-All rewards are automatically re-distributed to all REFF token holders&#39; wallets in proportion to the amount of REFF held.
+All rewards are automatically re-distributed to all HUH token holders&#39; wallets in proportion to the amount of HUH held.
 There are no further actions required.
-A minimum of n REFF tokens have to be held to receive the distribution.
+A minimum of n HUH tokens have to be held to receive the distribution.

 We will be using TikiToken&#39;s contract and modify it to our needs.